10 things to do in Quilotoa

 3) Hike to Quilotoa Beach

-On the other hand, the most popular trail among adventurers and tourists is the one that descends from the Quilotoa's Volcano entrance to Quilotoa Beach (to the lagoon), where is the shore of the lagoon and its beautiful turquoise waters.
+On the other hand, the most popular trail among adventurers and tourists is the one that descends from the Quilotoa's Volcano entrance to Quilotoa Beach (lagoon area), where is the shore of the lagoon and its beautiful turquoise waters.

 The hike is 1.6 km long and an one hour downhill to the shore of Quilotoa Lagoon, while the return hike can take from 1 to 2 hours depending on your physical condition.